The Next Chapter: A Study of Large Language Models in Storytelling: Human Evaluation

-Broadly speaking, when we compare the automatic metric results (see {\autoref{sec:automatic-results}}) to these human evaluation results we would arrive at a rather different conclusion (that GPT3 is not ahead of the pack and there is no clear ``best'' story generation model).
-That said, if we look at model-based metrics (BERTScore, BLEURT for fluency/coherence and BARTScore for relatedness), we would draw a more similar conclusion where GPT appears to be strong model (the trend is still less conclusive compared to human evaluation results though).
-Overall, the finding that modern model-based metrics correlate with human evaluations better is consistent with the literature \citep{DBLP:conf/iclr/ZhangKWWA20, sellam-etal-2020-bleurt}.
+When comparing the results of automatic metrics (\autoref{sec:automatic-results}) to the human evaluation results, a notable discrepancy emerges, leading to a different conclusion regarding the performance of GPT-3 and the identification of a clear ``best'' story generation model.
+That said, if we consider only model-based metrics such as BERTScore, BLEURT for fluency/coherence, and BARTScore for relatedness, a more aligned conclusion can be drawn, suggesting these metrics may be more reliable (though the trend is still less conclusive compared to human evaluation results).
+This observation is consistent with recent literature, which highlights the better correlation of modern model-based metrics with human evaluations \citep{llmevaluation-acl23, decompeval-acl23, deltascore-arxiv23}.